heistp/qdisc-custom-classification/README.md

 host and flow isolation in a scalable way.
-Cake already has the ability to override its flow classification using tc filters (see the [cake man page](https://man7.org/linux/man-pages/man8/tc-cake.8.html#OVERRIDING_CLASSIFICATION_WITH_TC_FILTERS)), but filters are searched linearly.
+Cake already has the ability to override its flow classification using tc filters (see the [cake man page](https://man7.org/linux/man-pages/man8/tc-cake.8.html#OVERRIDING_CLASSIFICATION_WITH_TC_FILTERS)), but they are searched linearly.
 ISPs may have many subscribers, each with one or more IP/MAC addresses.
-We want fairness both between the ISP's subscribers, and the flows for each subscriber, without having to do a linear search through all subscribers.
+We want fairness at two levels, between the ISP's subscribers, and the flows for each subscriber, without having to do a linear search through all subscribers.

-[IP sets](https://ipset.netfilter.org/) provide highly scalable sets of various types, like IP addresses, MAC addresses, subnets, etc. Each of these sets supports the skbinfo extension, which allows setting the firewall mark or skb priority individually for each ipset match.
-However, Cake expects to have tc filters as children of the Cake qdisc that set the major and minor class ID, in order to override the host and flow hash.
+[IP sets](https://ipset.netfilter.org/) provide highly scalable sets of various types, like IP addresses, MAC addresses, subnets, etc. Each of these set types supports the skbinfo extension, which allows setting the firewall mark or skb priority individually for each ipset entry.
+However, Cake expects to have tc filters as children of the Cake qdisc that set the major and minor class ID to override the host and flow hash.
 We can't do this with ipsets, at least directly.

 Instead, we use use ipsets to set either the priority field or a firewall mark, then use either [tc-flow](https://man7.org/linux/man-pages/man8/tc-flow.8.html)